ABC cancels Roseanne reboot after star's racist tweet

 The tweet was later deleted and Barr apologized, but the damage was already done.
 Consulting producer Wanda Sykes said she was quitting the Roseanne show and Barr said she was quitting Twitter.
 Now, ABC has confirmed it's canceling the Roseanne show.

-According to ABC's statement, the broadcast company finds Barr's tweet as "abhorrent, repugnant and inconsistent with [its] values" leading to the cancellation of the Roseanne show.
+In a statement, ABC said Barr's tweet "is abhorrent, repugnant and inconsistent with our values," leading to the cancellation of the Roseanne show.

 The Roseanne reboot premiered in March, 21 years after the original series ended.